Amey-Thakur/DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-AND-DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-LAB/README.md

 **Institution**: [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University**: [University of Mumbai](https://mu.ac.in/)

 This repository represents a comprehensive collection of study materials, reference books, assignments, and personal preparation notes curated during my academic journey.
+All content has been carefully organized and documented to serve as a valuable resource for students pursuing Digital Signal and Image Processing & DSIP Lab.

 **Connect**: [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

 ### Acknowledgments

-Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College.
-Special thanks to mentors and peers for their support.
+Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction.
+Their clear teaching and continued support helped develop a strong understanding of signal processing principles.

+Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.

 ---